 The best part of all?
 You won’t have to worry about whether those backup tapes are actually going to work.
 That peace of mind is well worth the investment.

 Danny Bradbury has been a technology journalist since 1989.
 He writes for titles including the Guardian newspaper, and Canada’s National Post.
 Danny specialises in areas including cybersecurity, and also cryptocurrency.
-He authors the About Bitcoin website, and also writes a regular blog on technology for children called Kids Tech News.
+He authors the About Bitcoin website, and also wrote a regular blog on technology for children called Kids Tech News.
 You can follow Danny on Twitter® at @DannyBradbury

 Sign up for a free trial of SolarWinds® MSP Backup & Recovery today to see for yourself just how fast and reliable hybrid cloud truly is.